arcaneframework/gh_actions/README.md

 There are several 'input' options.
 To find out the available options, you can read the YAML action file.

 This reusable action can work only with [framework-ci](https://github.com/arcaneframework/framework-ci) images.
 The reusable actions version 1 can work with all framework-ci images v1 and v2 (`20240703` or before).
-The reusable action version 2 need framework-ci images v3 (`20240717` and after).
+The reusable action version 2 and later need framework-ci images v3 (`20240717` and after).

 ### Example